<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=252792808246260&amp;ev=PageView&amp;noscript=1">

 No matter which promotion you're running, if applying for your card is a lengthy or cumbersome process you'll have limited success.
 Plain and simple, you must remove any unnecessary barriers in the application and approval process.
 Because your competitors are approving credit cards in seconds from every device type, the consumer is now expecting this experience and considering it to be the norm.
 Strive to deliver a seamless, experience that makes getting your card easy.

-Promote Your Credit Card Program...A Lot
+Promote Your Credit Card Program...Over and Over

 Your customers and members are seeing a lot of credit card offers right now.
 It can be a tricky balance trying to figure out the perfect marketing budget and strategy to hit your strategic goals, but if credit cards are on your list of products to grow, repetition is key.